RE3CON/UV-Kitchen/v2.01.31_mods/readme.md

 <hr>

 ### `mod_enable_tx_50to850.py`
 No customization.
 You can just disable or enable it in `build.bat`.
-The purpose of this mod is to **globally disable/bypass** TX lock.
+The purpose of this mod is to **globally disable/bypass** the TX lock.

 ℹ️ This patch alone doesn't extend available frequency ranges.
 For this use `mod_custom_freq_ranges.py` mod.
 <hr>